chennnM/GCNII/README.md

 # Simple and Deep Graph Convolutional Networks
-This repository contains a PyTorch implementation of ICML 2020 Paper "Simple and Deep Graph Convolutional Networks".
+This repository contains a PyTorch implementation of "Simple and Deep Graph Convolutional Networks".(https://arxiv.org/abs/2007.02133)

 ## Dependencies
 - CUDA 10.1